ibexa/documentation-user/docs/personalization/content_import.md

 ## List of import operations

-In the Back Office, from the top bar under **Personalization**, you can access the **Import** page that displays a list of historical import operations and their details, such as the number of imported content items/products, their type and language.
+In the Back Office, from the main menu, under **Personalization**, you can access the **Import** page that displays a list of historical import operations and their details, such as the number of imported content items/products, their type and language.